Comparisons

 | When | After ingestion | Before ingestion |

-| What | Move data to cheaper tiers | Reduce volume 50%+ before indexing |
+| What | Move data to cheaper tiers | Reduce volume before indexing (modeled 50%+ on self-hosted) |

 | Ingestion cost | Full volume indexed | Only optimized volume indexed |

-| Hot tier | Full volume on SSD | 50%+ less SSD required |
+| Hot tier | Full volume on SSD | Modeled 50%+ less SSD on self-hosted |

-Both kick in after ingestion -- you still pay full compute and node costs to index every byte.
+Both kick in after ingestion.
+You still pay full compute and node costs to index every byte.
 Neither reduces your node count.

 | Logsdb | Searchable Snapshots | 10x Engine | |